gershwin-desktop/gershwin-documentation/DOMAINS.md

 - **Problems:** Architecture-based rather than ownership-based organization
 - **Lost benefit:** The concept of domains entirely

-## Implementation Notes for Your Configuration
+## Implementation Notes for Gershwin

 The proposed Gershwin configuration elegantly maps these concepts: